shorebirdtech/handbook/README.md

 life, writing the same thing multiple times.

-Existing incentive structures, particularly around mobile, force developers to choose and ecosystem and thus choose a toolset.
+Existing incentive structures, particularly around mobile, force developers to choose and ecosystem and thus choose a tool-set.
 This is unlike how the web functions, where because everything runs with the same environment everywhere developers write once and things (mostly) run everywhere.
 While we see great value in the Web, we also see it's limits.
-The Web was never designed to build applications or run on tiny devices and has not been capable of delivering sufficiently great experiances in many places, including mobile.
-We built Flutter to solve this, but existing Flutter teams, funded primiarily out of Google, are limited in what they are incentized to solve.
+The Web was never designed to build applications or run on tiny devices and has not been capable of delivering sufficiently great experiences in many places, including mobile.
+We built Flutter to solve this, but existing Flutter teams, funded primarily out of Google, are limited in what they are incentives to solve.

-Shorebird was started to solve problems others can't or wont solve with Flutter and bring the benefits of multiplatform development to the many millions of developers who are still stuck on single-platform toolchains.
-Every interactive pain of glass should deliver great user experiances, and to do that, Flutter is likely the best tool.
+Shorebird was started to solve problems others can't or wont solve with Flutter and bring the benefits of multi-platform development to the many millions of developers who are still stuck on single-platform toolchains.
+Every interactive pain of glass should deliver great user experiences, and to do that, Flutter is likely the best tool.
 Shorebird is here to help.

 It's important that Shorebird is a company.
-We're exploiting capitalism to align incentives behind the world adopting multiplatform.
-Flutter and other multiplatform solutions have suffered from a lack of economic incentives.
+We're exploiting capitalism to align incentives behind the world adopting multi-platform.
+Flutter and other multi-platform solutions have suffered from a lack of economic incentives.
 Shorebird is here to change that.